Welsh Grand National Betting Offers 2019

 The winner of the Welsh National can expect to take home in excess of £85,000, with a total purse of around £147,500, making it one of the best paid Grade 3 races of the National Hunt season.

 Usually welcoming a much smaller field of less than ten, this race is, as you’d guess, a limited handicap chase for novices.
 It is open to four-year-olds and older, running for a distance of two miles, seven furlongs and one hundred and thirty-one yards.

 There are fifteen fences to be jumped and that, combined with the increased length, means that it normally lasts for a minute longer than the Maiden Hurdle if the Going is Heavy.
 It’s a richer race, however, with the December 2018 purse being just shy of £21,000.

 Standard Open National Hunt Flat Race

 |15:55||Standard Open National Hunt Flat Race||Class 4||2m 11y||£3,889|

 Most National Hunt meetings nowadays have a flat race on offer for punters, with this one being no exception.
 It’s for four to six-year-olds and lasts for two miles and eleven yards.

-Obviously there are no jumps to be negotiated during the class 5 Bumper, which tends to last for around four minutes of the Going is Heavy.
-When water-logging caused the 2017 edition to be pushed back to January 2018, the price for the winner was £2,599.
+Obviously there are no jumps to be negotiated during the class 4 Bumper, which tends to last for around four minutes of the Going is Heavy.
+When the final race of the day went off in December 2018, the price fund was around £6,000.